What’s it like to fly between Seattle and Africa on Emirates Airlines, with an overnight layover in Dubai?

 Dubai is one of the seven kingdoms making up the United Arab Emirates (UAE).
 Emirates Airlines, the Dubai airport and the Dubai International Airport Hotel are all owned by the Dubai government.

-From Seattle, we could have flown all the way through to Africa with an approximate 3-hour layover in Dubai; the same was true for our return flight.
+From Seattle, we could have flown all the way to Africa with an approximate 3-hour layover in Dubai; the same was true for our return flight.
 But for about the same ticket price, we could overnight in the Dubai airport before our onward journey.
-This was a very attractive option for us; really, just an extra $200 to $250 USD per night and a nice treat to ourselves.
+This was a very attractive option for us; really, just an extra $200 to $250 USD per night for the hotel, and a nice treat to ourselves.

 Both ways, we arrived in Dubai in the evening (local time), and our onward flights left the next morning about 9:30 am.